LAL/trackml-library/README.md

 Usage
 -----

-To just use the package it can be installed directly as a user package via
+The package it can be installed directly as a user package via

     pip install --user <path/to/repository>

-To make a local checkout of the repository available directly it can also be installed in a development mode
+To make a local checkout of the repository available directly it can also be installed in development mode

     pip install --user --editable .